jaidevxb/appliance-buddy/README.md

 **For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md)**

 1. **Backend (Railway)**:
-   - Deploy the `backend` folder to Railway
+   - Deploy the `backend` folder to Railway using `backend/Dockerfile`
    - Configure environment variables from `backend/.env.railway`
    - Railway will automatically handle builds and deployments

-2. **Frontend (Vercel)**:
+2. **Frontend (Railway)**:
-   - Connect the repository root to Vercel
+   - Deploy the root folder to Railway using `frontend.Dockerfile`
-   - Configure environment variables from `.env.vercel`
+   - Configure environment variables from `.env.railway`
-   - Vercel will automatically build and deploy the frontend
+   - Railway will automatically build and deploy the frontend

 ## Setup Instructions